0xf0xy/Write-ups/THM/Light/Light.md

 ## 🧠 Intro
 Welcome to **Light**, a short and clever room focused on **SQL Injection (SQLi)** and database misconfigurations.
 We’ll dig into some manual SQLi and bypass filters to uncover secrets hidden in plaintext.

-*Deploy the machine and let’s shine some light on this challenge.* 💡
+*Deploy the machine and let's light this one up.* 🔦

 <br>